What exactly are computer viruses?

 3. A virus may remain dormant for months so it can spread without suspicion.
 It waits for a trigger, often a specific date to launch itself.
 If an infected computer boots or an infected program is launched under trigger conditions, the rest of the virus activates to deliver the payload.
 Typically the virus will destroy the boot record or files on your drive that have certain extensions.

 4. Other viruses called worms replicate and spread with great speed.
 One such worm is an e-mail macro virus, such as Melissa or the Love Bug, which is distributed as an attachment to an innocent-looking message.
 Merely opening the message to read it activates the macro.
 A typical macro virus accesses your mail program's address book and sends copies of the infected message to everyone in the book.
 This begins a chain reaction, with each recipient perpetuating the virus.
 This in itself can be the macro virus's payload: jamming mail systems with so many messages that the systems are too packed to carry legitimate mail.
 Other macro viruses destroy files and boot records as well.
+A worm comes under the radar as it plants itself on the browser.

 (courtesy of smartbusinessmag.com)